imixs/imixs-cloud/doc/SETUP.md

 This command init the swarm and returns a pre-configured docker swarm join command for to be executed on any worker-node to joint the swarm.
 For example:

 	docker swarm join --token SWMTKN-1-xxxxxxxxxxxxxxxxxxxx-xxxxxxxx 192.168.99.100:2377

 The IP address given here is the IP from the manager-node.

+### Join the swarm node

+To join the swarm node from a worker node you can run the command _docker swarm join_ followed by the swarm token.
 To get the join token later run the following command on the manager node:

 	docker swarm join-token worker